 Music is my most essential form of expression.
 Harmonies show me the beauty of what can be accomplished by humans working together.
 Lyrics express more than the words at a glance.
 The combination rages against internal and external demons and helps me feel satisfied when I’m having another manic episode at 4:00AM.

 And that’s why Left Bank Magazine.
 I want to find more music for myself.
 I want to find it for you.
 I want to share it for the musicians who create it.

 Qui?
 Von Ecker is an artistic misfit hailing from Detroit, MI, who is a freelance illustrator, writer, and tattooist that enjoys incorporating his love for music into his creative passions whenever possible.

 Qui?
-Andy John Mendosa is a 22 year-old writer, multi-instrumentalist, and recently baptized Brooklynite.
-He hails from northeast Ohio, stuck straight in the middle between ubiquitous upper middle class suburbia, decaying rustbelt cityscapes, and desperate-for-air hippie communes.
+Andy John Mendosa is a 22-year-old writer, multi-instrumentalist, and recently baptized Brooklynite.
+He hails from northeast Ohio, stuck straight in the middle between ubiquitous upper middle-class suburbia, decaying rustbelt cityscapes, and desperate-for-air hippie communes.
 Studying film at Syracuse University Newhouse, Andy tried hard to synthesize both his love for music and love for film down to one attainable, DIY-form, which resulted in his debut LP Banzai, a shoestring spaghetti-western homage to Ennio Morricone, Bob Dylan, and many others.
-Living at a DIY house in college, Andy puts self-sufficiency and DIY sensibilities above all us.
+Living at a DIY house in college, Andy puts self-sufficiency and DIY sensibilities above all else.

 Qui?
 Brit Boras is a BK-based, vertically-challenged, music-obsessed human being.
 When not performing & recording with her band New Myths, she can be spotted teaching Brooklyn kids how to shred, petting her cat “Hotdog”, or screaming next to you at a local show.